SethHartman13/Avrae-Aliases-Snippets/Aliases/guide/data/better_guide.md

 Header paragraph of Section 2

 **Sub-section 1**
-Contents of Sub-section 1

 **Sub-section 2**
-Contents of Sub-section 2

 **Sub-section 3**
-Contents of Sub-section 3
 ```

 If you enter in a guide name that does not exist, the program will display an output similar to [General](#general).